-This model lets you calculate conversion more precisely.
+This model lets you calculate the conversion rate more precisely.
 All sources can be divided into significant and secondary (insignificant).

-Then sessions from secondary sources (click-throughs from saved pages, entering the site address, or internal traffic) are attributed to a more significant previous source, allowing you to better measure its effectiveness.
+Then sessions from secondary sources (clicks on saved pages, entering the site address, or internal traffic) are attributed to a more significant previous source, allowing you to better measure its effectiveness.

 In the example, the sources of the first and second sessions are significant (ad and search).
 In addition, the source of the first session can't be changed.
 The source of the third session is insignificant (direct traffic).
 So the user's sessions are attributed to the second significant source — search:

 This attribution model also gives you reliable results for sites with fast conversion that occurs during a single session.